TomatorCZ/master-thesis/Notes/Thesis/Proposal.md

 - If `T` is a *value_type* and `A` is not present:
   - The *object_creation_expression* is a default constructor invocation.
     - If the type is *generic_inferred* or *partially_inferred*, type inference of default constructor occurs to determine the type arguments.
 If it suceeds, construct the type using inferred type arguments.
-Otherwise, a binding-time error occurs.
+If it failed and there is no chance to get target type now or later, binding-time error occurs.
+Otherwise, repeat the binding when the target type will be determined and add it to inputs of type inference.
     - If the type inference above succeeded or the type is not inferred, the result of the *object_creation_expression* is a value of (constructed) type `T`, namely the default value for `T` as defined in [§8.3.3](types.md#833-default-constructors).
 - Otherwise, if `T` is a *type_parameter* and `A` is not present:
   - If no value type constraint or constructor constraint ([§15.2.5](classes.md#1525-type-parameter-constraints)) has been specified for `T`, a binding-time error occurs.